A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Additional Details for Section : Real-World Experiments

 \paragraph{Max-Margin Matrix Completion:} We used the votes in the House of Representatives \href{https://www.govtrack.us/congress/votes}{(HouseRep)} for the first session of the $110^{\text{th}}$ U.S. congress.
 The HouseRep dataset contains 1176 votes for 435 representatives.
 A ``Yea'' vote was considered +1, a ``Nay'' vote was considered -1.
 We randomly assigned the available votes to the training and testing sets.
-Further, we trained the model using the three approaches.
+To test our adversarial training framework, the training set had a non-uniform distribution of ``Yea'' or ``Nay'' vote, whereas, for the test set, we chose it to be uniform random.
+Further, we trained the model using the six approaches.
 In our method, $\mathbf{\Delta}^{\star}$ was chosen using Theorem \ref{thm:maxmarginmat_fro} and Corollary \ref{cor:maxmarginmat_linf}.
 We use the percentage of correctly recovered votes on a test set as the metric to compare the three training approaches.

+In the experiments for minimizing the loss function defined in Eq. \eqref{eq:lossfn_maxmargin}, we did $100$ GD iterations with step size at $j^{\text{th}}$ iteration as $\eta_j = \frac{0.1}{\sqrt{j}}$, perturbation budget of $\epsilon = 4500$ and $75$ for Frobenius norm constraint and entry-wise $\ell_{\infty}$ constraint respectively.
+In the inner maximization defined in Eq. \eqref{eq:maxmarginmat_prbdef}, we perform $5$ iterations of PGD and TRADES.

 All the codes were ran on a machine with an 2.2 GHz Quad-Core Intel Core i7 processor with RAM of 16 GB.
 The running times for the three training approaches is compared in Table \ref{tab:all_exp_time_new}.
 It can be seen that the running time for the proposed approach is comparable to the other training approaches for most of the ML problems discussed above.